-Timeshares are essentially vacation time in a resort or form of holiday accommodation where you share the ownership of that accommodation with other vacationers.
-Timeshare owners purchase the use of time in a resort unit and, along with the other owners of that resort, are able to vacation in locations with luxury accommodation for a fraction of the overall cost.
-It's the same concept as owning a vacation home but only paying for the time that you would actually stay in that home, without having to buy the entire vacation home.
-That's the short answer when asking yourself "how do timeshares work".
+Timeshares involve owning vacation time in a resort or form of holiday accommodation where you share the ownership of that accommodation with other vacationers.
+Timeshare owners purchase the use of time in a resort unit and, along with the other owners of that resort, are able to vacation in fabulous locations with luxury accommodation for a fraction of the overall cost.

 The keys to successfully answering the question of how do timeshares work are finding a timeshare resort or program that fits your vacation needs and using your timeshare on an annual basis.

-Some owners purchase their timeshare on the spot in an emotion-driven decision at the resort when they haven't thought through the process.
-The concept seems great, but they haven't stopped to think about how they vacation or what their needs are going forward.
-Therefore, they buy from the resort and pay way more than they would have if they had researched their options online in the resale market.
+Some owners purchase a timeshare on the spot in an emotion-driven decision at the resort when they haven't thought through the process.
+The concept is great, but they haven't stopped to think about how they vacation or what their needs are going forward.
+Therefore, they buy a timeshare from the resort and pay way more than they would have if they had researched their options online in the resale market.

 Usually, owners can take the use of their timeshare and do what's called "bank" the week into a pool of weeks held by the exchange company.
 Once you bank your week, you're given a value for that week and can use the value to compare against other weeks available to use in the pool.
 Once you've found a comparable week matching the value of the one you've banked, you can book the use of that week to complete the exchange.

-Because of the different programs offered by the exchange companies, you may be able to transfer the use of your week into points and take advantage of the same kind of flexibility offered by resort points programs, all while maintaining the ownership of your week.
+Because of the different programs offered by the timeshare exchange companies, you may be able to convert the use of your week into points and take advantage of the same kind of flexibility offered by resort points programs, all while maintaining the ownership of your week.

-Exchange companies are also becoming more diversified, offering members the option to exchange their weeks for cruises, group tours and other vacation products.
-Keep in mind that most exchange companies, with the exception of DAE, charge annual membership fees.
+Timeshare exchange companies are also becoming more diversified, offering members the option to exchange their weeks for cruises, group tours and other vacation products.
+Keep in mind that most exchange companies, with the exception of 7Across, charge annual membership fees.
 All of them charge a transaction fee to complete the exchange.

-When looking into the timeshare vacation option, first establish the destination where you want to vacation, then the resort you want to stay in, and finally the time of year to vacation.
-These are individual decisions that need to be discussed and established prior to any negotiation to purchase a timeshare because they will affect the price.
+When looking at a timeshare vacation option, first establish the destination where you want to vacation, then the timeshare resort you want to stay in, and finally the time of year to vacation.
+These are individual decisions that need to be discussed and established prior to finding a timeshare for sale or starting any negotiation to purchase a timeshare because they will affect the price.

-The price can sometimes be a sliding scale, as the more desirable locations at the top resorts during peak season will cost more to enter into than other, less popular destinations.
+The price can sometimes be a sliding scale, as the more desirable locations in the top timeshare programs during peak season will cost more to enter into than other, less popular destinations.
 One mistake commonly made is that an owner thinks they can purchase a less expensive, off-peak week at a more obscure resort and automatically exchange that week for, say, a Christmas week in Hawaii.
 Doesn't usually work that way.